Linear response due to singularities: Introduction

 The paper is organised as follows.
 In Section \ref{Sec2} we introduce the class of systems we consider and state the main result, Theorem \ref{thm:main}, of the paper.
 In Section \ref{Sec3} we prove Theorem \ref{thm:main} in a series of lemmas.
 In Section \ref{example} a concrete family of maps satisfying the assumptions of Section \ref{Sec2}.
 Concluding remarks are presented in Section \ref{Sec5}.

 {\bf Acknowledgements.} The research of W. Bahsoun is supported by EPSRC grant EP/V053493/1.
 W. Bahsoun would like to thank the University of Pisa for its hospitality during his visit to S. Galatolo.
+The research of S.G. was partially supported by the research project "Stochastic properties of dynamical systems" (PRIN 2022NTKXCX) of the Italian Ministry of Education and Research and by a grant from MIUR (Dipartimenti di Eccellenza DM 11/05/2017, n.
+262).
 The authors thank M. Ruziboev, D. Smania and V. Baladi for fruitful discussions and for suggesting useful references.
 The authors also thank anonymous referees for careful reading and useful comments.